Antifungal Agents

 HIV epidemic

-cancer chemotherapy protocols
+Cancer chemotherapy protocols

 Examples of increased incidence: Candida albicans -- fourth most common organism isolated from blood (USA)